 Measurement Error.
 NCES strives to minimize measurement error in the IPEDS data by using various quality control and editing procedures.
 New questionnaire forms or items are field tested and/or reviewed by experts prior to use.
 To minimize reporting errors in the Finance component, NCES uses national standards for reporting finance statistics.
 Wherever possible, definitions and formats in the Finance component are consistent with those in the following publications: College and University Business Administration; Administrative Services, Financial Accounting and Reporting Manual for Higher Education; Audits of Colleges and Universities; and HEGIS Financial Reporting Guide.

-The classification of students appears to be the main source of error in the Enrollment component.
+The classification of students appears to be the main source of error in the Enrollment (especially the fall section that is now a separate component) component.
 Institutions have had problems in correctly classifying first-time freshmen, other first-time students, and unclassified students for both full-time and part-time categories.
 These problems occur most often at 2-year institutions (both public and private) and private 4-year institutions.
 In the 1977–78 HEGIS validation studies, misclassification led to an estimated overcount of 11,000 full-time students and an undercount of 19,000 part-time students.
 Although the ratio of error to the grand total was quite small (less than 1 percent), the percentage of errors was as high as 5 percent at student detail levels and even higher at certain aggregation levels.

 The definitions and instructions for compiling the IPEDS data have been designed to minimize comparability problems.
 However, survey changes necessarily occur over the years, resulting in some issues of comparability.
 Also, postsecondary education institutions vary widely, and hence, comparisons of data provided by individual institutions may be misleading.
 Specific issues related to the comparability of the IPEDS data are described below.